TKT20007-Generative-AI-playground/gen-ai-playground/README.md

 ## Gen-AI-Playground

-This project is a generative AI playground for comparing both text-to-image and text generation models.
-You can provide a desired image description to compare different image models, compare various text models, and also edit images using different models.
+This project is a generative AI playground for exploring and comparing generative AI workflows across text, image, audio, and video.

 The project is carried out in cooperation with Verda

+## Features
+- Compare text generation models.
+- Compare text-to-image models.
+- Edit images using multiple models.
+- Generate short videos from text prompts.
+- Transcribe audio from uploads or recordings using Whisper models.
+- Admin dashboard: deploy, view status, and stop model containers.
+- Admin dashboard: manage users and invitation codes.

 ## Contents